sanket363/Portfolio-website-FirebaseGithubActions/README.md

-# 🚀 Deploying Portfolio website to Firebase Hosting with GitHub Actions
+# 🚀 Deploying sample website to Firebase Hosting with GitHub Actions

-This guide will walk you through deploying a Portfolio website to Firebase Hosting using GitHub Actions.
+This guide will walk you through deploying a sample website to Firebase Hosting using GitHub Actions.
 Firebase Hosting is a fast, secure, and reliable hosting service for web apps, and GitHub Actions allows for automated deployment whenever changes are pushed to your repository.

 ## 📝 Prerequisites